puppetlabs/puppetlabs-panos/README.md

 More information on the usage of `puppet device` is available in the [Puppet Documentation](https://puppet.com/docs/puppet/5.5/puppet_device.html)

 ## Usage
 Once the above is done you can manage resources on the Palo Alto device.
-The module gives access to various resources on the Palo Device as defined by the [types](https://github.com/puppetlabs/puppetlabs-panos/tree/master/lib/puppet/type).
+The module gives access to various resources on the Palo Device as listed in [REFERENCE.md](https://github.com/puppetlabs/puppetlabs-panos/blob/master/REFERENCE.md).

 The repo's acceptance tests examples contain a [useful reference](https://github.com/puppetlabs/puppetlabs-panos/blob/master/spec/fixtures/create.pp) on the use of the module's Types.